It has been two years since the devastating Australian bushfires of 2019-20. Now we need to find out how the bush is recovering- and you can help.

 Focus on bushfire recovery

-Atlas of Living Australia, in collaboration with the University of New South Wales (UNSW) Centre for Ecosystem Science, Minderoo Foundation’s Fire and Flood Resilience Initiative, the Department of Agriculture, Water and the Environment, and the Australian Citizen Science Association, is running three BioBlitz in three different locations affected by the megafires.
+Atlas of Living Australia[Link will open in a new window], in collaboration with the University of New South Wales (UNSW) Centre for Ecosystem Science, Minderoo Foundation’s Fire and Flood Resilience Initiative, the Department of Agriculture, Water and the Environment, and the Australian Citizen Science Association, is running three BioBlitz in three different locations affected by the megafires.

 The three BioBlitzes will gather important information on how species are recovering, and therefore help protect the ecosystem in the future.